 There is room for employers to grow and adapt as the workplace continues to change.
 Those who adapt to the changing work model can optimize employee engagement and avoid potential turnover.
 As the statistics show, there are several employees who are seriously considering leaving their jobs and see spaces for improvement from their employers.

-Employers now know what’s on the employees mind, now what?
+How can you adapt to the changing needs of your workforce?
 Create a program to address their needs and start measuring impact.

 Toolkit to Attract Top Talent